HouzuoGuo/laitos/doc/[Daemon]-mail-server.md

 Wait up to an hour for new DNS records to propagate through the Internet.

 ## Test

 Send a test mail with subject, text, and attachments to any name under `MyDomains` (e.g. `i@my-domain-name.net`).
 Wait a short moment, check the inbox on any of `ForwardTo` address (e.g. `me@example.com`), the test mail should arrive at all of the `ForwardTo` addresses.

-Try invoking an app command - send laitos server a mail with arbitrary subject, and write down password PIN and app command in the content body.
-Look for the command response in a mail replied to the sender.
+To invoke an app command, compose a plain text email to laitos server using an arbitrary subject text, write down the password PIN and app command in the mail body, and send it to laitos server.
+A short moment later, the command execution result will be mailed back to the sender.

 ## Tips

 - Occasionally your mail provider (such as Gmail) may consider legitimate mails forwarded by laitos as spam, therefore please check your spam folders regularly.
 - Many Internet domain names use [DMARC](https://en.wikipedia.org/wiki/DMARC) to protect their business from mail spoofing.
   Though laitos usually forwards the verbatim copy of incoming mail to you, DMARC makes an exception - laitos has to change the sender from `name@protected-domain.com` to `name@protected-domain-laitos-nodmarc-###.com` where hash is a random digit.
-  Otherwise your mail provder will discard the mail silently - without a trace in spam folder.
+  Otherwise your mail provider will discard the mail silently - without a trace in spam folder.
+- Some mail providers and clients (such as Gmail on the web) automatically attaches a plain-text copy of the rich-text mail content when sending it.
+  When receiving this kind of mail, the laitos mail server will be smart enough to pick up the plain-text copy and look for app command to execute there.